briatte/srqm/Datasets/README.md

 ### Usage in Stata:

 	use "Datasets/gss2010.dta", clear
+	svyset sampcode [pw=wtssnr]

+There is no stratum variable in the GSS dataset, but the sampling design does include stratification.
+See [Appendix A](http://publicdata.norc.org:41000/gss/.%5CDocuments%5CCodebook%5CA.pdf) of the GSS documentation for more details.

+### Technical note:

 The dataset is a subset from the [GSS 1972-2010 cross-sectional cumulative dataset](http://www3.norc.org/GSS+Website/Download/STATA+v8.0+Format/) (Release 1.1, Feb.
 2011).
 The code used to trim the data follows: